spacer

 Pedro Power Bolivian midfielder.
 Of course, we grew up with Man City's Paul Power, but somehow Pedro sounds better.

 Quim One of the more high profile members of our smutty list, Quim made his goalkeeping debut for Portugal back in 1999 and has been involved a number of times since as backup to Ricardo.
-In a survey of Euro 2004 Panini sticker collectors he was the primary cause of spilt coffee on shiney new album.
+In a survey of Euro 2004 Panini sticker collectors he was the primary cause of spilt coffee on shiny new album.
 Also plays for Benfica.

 Razvan Rat Romanian left back who played at Euro 2008.